Best Pickup for My Violin?

 Pickups that insert into the wing slot (Kremona)

-Pickups that clamps onto the side (Barcus Berry)
+Pickups that clamp onto the side (Barcus Berry)

-Pickups that clamps onto the f hole (Realist)
+Pickups that clamp onto the F hole (Realist)

 WRITTEN BY